 Many international students pick an Australian university to study their LLM because of the access to a wide variety of LLM courses with an international element.
 If you wish to study Chinese Law, then Australia is an excellent choice, as it is if you wish to understand the legal issues surrounding trade in Asia.
 Those students from English speaking countries will find this easy access to academics that specialise in Asian Law particularly appealing.
 Students who have studied English Law will find transferring to Australia quite straightforward, as the two legal systems are very similar.

 The student visa subclass 500 allows international LLM students to apply to bring their dependents.
 If you are considering bringing a family member, then you should check out the range of scholarships and sponsorships available for international students.
 Do some research, as having dependents is not necessarily a barrier to studying an LLM in Australia.

-All of the law schools in Australia have associated student law societies.
-The University of Melbourne has a number including the Melbourne China Law Society and the Public Interest Law Network.
+All of the law schools in Australia have associated student law societies, for example, the University of Melbourne has a number of societies including the Melbourne China Law Society.
 Other law schools have student law societies, such as Sydney University's Law Society, that are available for a range of services including support and academically enriching activities.

 Many universities in Australia encourage internships and unpaid voluntary work.
 These are allowed with a student visa subclass 500, but if you think that it might breach the conditions of your visa take advice before committing to anything.
 Your student law society or university's students’ union will be able to help you.
 Many students work part-time either for extra funds or for the work experience and this should be carefully considered if you are also studying full time to ensure you are prioritising your coursework.Search our comprehensive database of LLM programs in Australia